 This is a lovely holiday recipe, but also nice as a side any day of the week.
 It’s not quite filling enough for a main (maybe a light lunch?) but works well in combination with other things.
 Think vegan stuffed shells or lentil and greens patties.

 - Apples: pictured are Redlove apples, a pink and white-fleshed variety that looks beautiful when sliced.
+The apple type should be one you like to eat as is, not granny smith.
+A well-balanced sweet/tart apple is best.

 - Avocado: adds a bit of creaminess in an otherwise very crunchy salad.
+Leave out the avocado if preferred, or sub it with something else that’s creamy, like a labneh.

 - Hazelnuts: these are the maple cinnamon hazelnuts from my hazelnut butter recipe, simply not blended into butter.
 They’re excellent.
+For a nut free salad, use pumpkin seeds instead of hazelnuts.
+They can still be roasted like the nuts, but for about half the time, and keep an eye on them to make sure they don’t burn.

 Maple Cinnamon Vinaigrette

 This is a thoughtful vinaigrette, and I really encourage you to make it as written.
-Apple cider vinegar, maple syrup, and cinnamon combine for a really autumnal dressing, and it works well with the salad.
+Apple cider vinegar, maple syrup, and cinnamon combine for a very autumnal dressing, and it works well with the salad.

 Simply add all of the vinaigrette ingredients to a jar and shake until combined – much easier than whisking, and you have a built-in storage container in case you don’t use it all.